 Accreditation Reform Proposals

 This web page provides several versions of this work.
 The first is the fully documented white paper with all references and context.
 The second is a “short” version centered on eleven specific reform proposals.
 The last two are two-pagers that outline the proposals themselves and the concrete implementation steps that will be needed to make this happen.
 All these papers are now under review by people in Washington (and elsewhere) including staff at the DOE, Senator Lamar Alexander’s staff (Alexander is chair of the Senate Committee on Health, Education, Labor & Pensions which will be the office leading Senate efforts to reauthorize the Higher Education Opportunity Act), and other Hill staff.
-Gates will be underwriting an invitational meeting later this year in DC to be hosted by New America Foundation.
 This page also includes Peter Ewell’s response to Lamar Alexander’s policy paper on accreditation reform (also included).
-The page will be updated as new materials are developed in the coming year.

 - Full White Paper

 - Ewell Response to Senator Lama Alexander Accreditation Proposal

 Please direct any comments on these documents to Peter Ewell at email@example.com.